ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Have a vision, trust yourself, break some rules, ignore the naysayers, don't be afraid to fail. — Arnold Schwarzenegger
+> **Citacao:** A woman unsatisfied must have luxuries.
+But a woman who loves a man would sleep on a board. — D. H. Lawrence

 fim do arquivo